antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_3/query/README.md

 > Note that the amount > 100

 `StarterAndQuery` start and query the workflow two times.
-Note that `getStatus` returns a different value each time, since `transferStatus` changes.
+Note that `getStatus` returns a different value each time, since `transferStatus` value changes after 5 seconds.

 ```
 TransferStatusAfterStart: ApprovalRequired